-But this is where schools face quite a lot of conflict: it’s not always within the teacher’s control that they can’t bring the tool into their teaching practice.
+But this is where schools face quite a lot of conflict when onboarding teachers to use new EdTech: it’s not always within the teacher’s control that they can’t bring the tool into their teaching practice.
 For example, it may seem like more trouble than it’s worth to keep students on-task while using a product.
 Or maybe a license for an EdTech tool that expires and takes weeks or months to be renewed by the school bookkeeper.

 It’s at this stage that the most problem-solving may be needed.
 If teachers are struggling to implement the tool, identify the barriers.